How to Protect Against Ransomware: Best Practices and Strategies

 Veeam has worked with many organizations and helped them avoid the impact of ransomware attacks.
 One recent success story is the City of Sarasota.
 Veeam Data Platform and Veeam Backup for Microsoft 365 have helped the City of Sarasota avoid paying out a $34 million ransomware bill.

 Sarasota is a city that is often hit by hurricanes and floods, and the city’s officials wanted to ensure that their residents had uninterrupted access to city services.
-The city offers many digital services for their residents, ranging from everything to bill payments to storm preparation.
+The city offers many digital services for their residents, ranging from bill payments to storm preparation.
 They chose Veeam as their backup provider because it was easy to implement and manage.
 After using Veeam’s tools for about a year, Sarasota was hit with a ransomware attack that encrypted three of their file servers and demanded a ransom of $34 million in Bitcoin.

 Rather than pay the ransom, Sarasota recovered their Veeam backups.
 This process was easy and quick and allowed them to get all their data back without interrupting their ability to deliver services to their residents.
 After this successful recovery, they decided to take a more proactive approach to ransomware protection and added more backups to their workflow.

 The 3-2-1-1-0 Rule is now a key to their backup process.
 They take three backups on two different media.
-One copy is stored off-site, one copy is immutable or airgapped and they accept no backup recovery errors.
-Thanks to this implementation, they can feel confident that, should they experience another ransomware attack, they’ll be able to turn to their backups and recover all their data safely again.
+One copy is stored off-site, one copy is immutable or air gapped, and they accept no backup recovery errors.
+Thanks to this implementation, they can feel confident that, should they experience another ransomware attack, they’ll be able to turn to their backups and recover all their data safely once again.

-Protect Your Data From Ransomware With Veeam
+Protect Your Data from Ransomware with Veeam

 Related Content